vinhdang111/french-equities-financial-analysis/README.md

 ## Motivation

-I'm building this project to combine my accounting/audit background (Big 4 assurance, CMA) with data analytics skills (Python, SQL, Power BI) as I move toward a career in Financial Data Analysis / FP&A. The goal is to simulate a realistic FP&A workflow end-to-end, using real financial data rather than a toy dataset.
+I'm building this project to combine my accounting/audit background with data analytics skills (Python, SQL, Power BI) as I move toward a career in Financial Data Analysis / FP&A. The goal is to simulate a realistic FP&A workflow end-to-end, using real financial data rather than a toy dataset.

 ## Tech Stack